-If you’ve been as moved and often challenged by the decade’s cinematic dramas as we have, you’ll sympathise with the difficulty of narrowing down a list.
-Nevertheless, in a process itself no less dramatic than anything you’ll see on screen, we did it and as part of Flicks’ Best of the Decade coverage, present the top 20 dramas from the past 10 years, as chosen by the writers at Flicks.
+If you’ve been as moved and often challenged by last decade’s cinematic dramas as we have, you’ll sympathise with the difficulty of narrowing down a list.
+Nevertheless, in a process itself no less dramatic than anything you’ll see on screen, we did it and as part of Flicks’ best of last decade coverage, we present the top 20 dramas from the past 10 years, as chosen by the writers at Flicks.

 Winner of Best Screenplay and the Queer Palm at Cannes, Céline Sciamma’s follow-up to the excellent Girlhood tells the story of a woman in the 18th century commissioned to paint a portrait of a reluctant bride-to-be.
 Where other artists have failed in the past, she attempts to do so in secret, but the more time they spend together, the closer they become.